-The first time we opened a closet door too quickly and almost went through the wall, I knew that I needed to get some door stoppers in right away or I'd be adding "fix holes in the walls" to my ever-growing list.
+The first time we opened a closet door too quickly and almost went through the wall, I knew that I needed to install door stoppers, pronto!
+Otherwise I'd be adding "fix holes in the walls" to my ever-growing list.

 The holes were too big for the new stoppers so, instead of drilling new holes and fixing the old, I filled the holes with glue and toothpicks so that the door stopper had something to "grab" onto.

-Put some glue into the hole and start sticking toothpicks in until they are snug and you can't fit any more.
+First you want to put some glue into the hole and start sticking toothpicks in until they are snug and you can't fit any more.

 The screw of the door stopper grabs onto the wood of the toothpicks.

 Let it dry and you have a new door stopper in a big ol' hole.

-Have you used this trick before?
+Have you used this toothpick trick before?